huanglianghua/siamfc-pytorch/README.md

 # SiamFC - PyTorch

+*UPDATE: this repo only implements the tracking part.
+For training code of SiamFC and more organized implementation, please refer to my new repo [open-vot](https://github.com/huanglianghua/open-vot)*

 PyTorch port of the tracking method described in the paper [*Fully-Convolutional Siamese nets for object tracking*](https://www.robots.ox.ac.uk/~luca/siamese-fc.html).

 (The code structure as well as many functions are directly borrowed from [siamfc-tf](https://github.com/torrvision/siamfc-tf))